SpaceX: Launch vehicles

 SpaceX has developed three launch vehicles.
 The small-lift Falcon 1 was the first launch vehicle developed and was retired in 2009.
 The medium-lift Falcon 9 and the heavy-lift Falcon Heavy are both operational.

-The Falcon 1 was a small rocket capable of placing several hundred kilograms into low Earth orbit.
-It launched five times between 2006 and 2009, of which 2 were successful.
+Falcon 1 was a small rocket capable of placing several hundred kilograms into low Earth orbit.
+It launched five times between 2006 and 2009, of which two were successful.
 The Falcon 1 was the first privately funded, liquid-fueled rocket to reach orbit.